schlueter/failover-mysql-cookbook/README.md

 - :slave: configure a server as a slave to another uses new property `slave_connection`
-- :promote: promote a slave server to master and slave its previous master to it Uses new property `slaves` which should be an array of hashes containing connection information for each slave which will not be promoted to master and the current master.
+- :promote: promote a slave server to master and slave its previous master to it Uses new property `slaves` which should be an array of hashes containing connection information for a user with the __SUPER__ privilege on each slave which will not be promoted to master including the current master.
 Additionally, the `slave_connection` property should be populated with connection information for a slave user on the new master, and the `connection` property should be connection information for a user with the __SUPER__ privilege on the new master.

 ## License